Harvey Balls in PowerPoint: How to Add and Customize Them

 How to Create Harvey Balls in PowerPoint#

-PowerPoint doesn't include native Harvey balls, so you have three options: manual shapes, Unicode characters, or add-ins.
+PowerPoint doesn't include native Harvey balls, so you have three options: Unicode characters, manual shapes, or add-ins.

 Method 1: Unicode Characters (Fastest)#

-Copy and paste these directly into PowerPoint:
+Copy and paste these directly into any PowerPoint text box:

 ○ ◔ ◑ ◕ ●